The Padlock (Italian fairy tale): Spain

-Catalan scholars Carme Oriol and Josep Pujol register a similar type in the index of Catalan rondallas ('fairy tales'), with the typing 425E, El príncep encantat canta una cançó de bressol.
+The Spanish Folktale Index, by Spanish scholars Julio Camarena and Maxime Chevalier, reports type 425E in Spain with the title El esposo encantado canta una nana ("The Enchanted Husband Sings a Lullaby"), attested in Castilian-speaking areas and in Catalan.
+In this regard, Catalan scholars Carme Oriol and Josep Pujol register the subtype, in their index of Catalan rondallas ('fairy tales'), as 425E, El príncep encantat canta una cançó de bressol.
 According to Catalan philologist Caterina Valriu, the tale type is present only in Mallorca.